What is endometriosis?

-The gynaecologist inserts a laparoscope (a long thin tube with a tiny camera at its tip) through small incisions in the abdomen to examine the abdominal cavity and pelvis on a television monitor, to look for endometriosis, scarring, adhesions and other abnormalities.
+Laparoscopy is the only method to confirm a diagnosis of Mate kirikōpū/Endometriosis.
+This is a surgical procedure that is carried out under general anaesthesia by a specialist gynaecologist.
+During the procedure, the gynaecologist inserts a laparoscope (a long, thin tube with a tiny camera at its tip) through small incisions in the abdomen to examine the abdominal cavity and pelvis on a television monitor.
+This enables them to look for endometriosis, scarring, adhesions, and other abnormalities.

 Medical treatment focuses on relief of symptoms through the use of pain-relieving medications and hormone treatment.

-For mild cases of Mate kirikōpū/Endometriosis, pain medications eg: non-steroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, may be sufficient to adequately relieve symptoms, often stronger medication may be required, your doctor should put together a pain management plan for you.
+In cases of mild Mate kirikōpū/Endometriosis, pain medications such as non-steroidal anti-inflammatory drugs (NSAIDs) like ibuprofen may be effective in relieving symptoms.
+However, in more severe cases, stronger medication may be required, and your doctor should develop a comprehensive pain management plan for you.

 Laparoscopic surgery aims to remove endometriosis lesions and adhesions if found and restore normal anatomy.
 Whenever possible, laparoscopy will be undertaken in preference to laparotomy (open surgical procedure).
 Medical literature indicates surgical removal (excision) of endometriosis is the gold standard treatment.
 Therefore it is important that the gynaecologist has the appropriate surgical expertise to fully remove the endometriosis.